Manjiri1101/283_VirtualizationTechnologies/Assignment 3/readme.md

 1.To calculate the total time spent processing all exits and the time spent processing the exit number for the particular case, we made changes in vmx.c file and cpuid.c file.

-2.Then compile and build the modules using following commands: make -j 4 && make -j 4 modules
+2.Then compile and build the modules using following commands: nproc make -j 4 && make -j 4 modules / make -j 2 && make -j 2 modules

 3.Install the modules using below commands: make modules_install && make install

-4.Install cpuid package in the virt manager: sudo apt-get install cpuid
+4.Install cpuid package in the inner VM sudo apt-get install cpuid

-5.Check the total exit time in the virt manager
+5.Check the total exit time in the Inner VM